 Now available globally, we have tested the new, smaller doorbell to see if the slashed price tag is reflected in the performance or design of the smart device.
 And for our ranking of the best products available, take our look at the best video doorbells.

 - Video: 1080p Full HD

 - Field of view: 155-degrees horizontal; 90-degrees vertical

 The biggest downside of the Wired doorbell for some will be the fact that it can only be installed using existing wiring.
 For renters or those who have been using wireless options up until now, this may mean hiring a professional to get it working.

-This is especially useful if you live on a busy street, or have neighbours who live a little too close (you don't need to know every time they take out the trash).
+This is especially useful if you live on a busy street, or have neighbors who live a little too close (you don't need to know every time they take out the trash).